Clergy and Staff

 If you would like more information about the program, please email her.

-Arthur assists with cleaning, maintenance, and repair for the Church and Day School.
+Gerald is involved with cleaning, maintenance, and repair for the Church and Day School.